webprofusion/certify-docs/docs/commandline.md

 - `certify diag` : check existing ssl bindings and managed certificate integrity

+- `certify httpchallenge keys=stop,configcheck` : run the temporary http challenge server on port 80 to test firewall and routing configuration.
+This uses http.sys to register a listener for ACME http challenges as `http:/*/well-known/acme-challenge/` and will not conflict with IIS.
+The server will run for 60 seconds after the last matching request is received or until stopped by calling the control key.
+With the example control key `stop` and config check key `configcheck` you can test your servers response using `http://<your domain or server ip>/well-known/acme-challenge/configcheck` and you can stop the service using `http://<your domain or server ip>/well-known/acme-challenge/stop`.
+The user agent returned should be `Certify/HttpChallengeServer`

 ### Managing license activation

 - `certify activate <email> <key>` : activate the license for this instance of Certify The Web.
 Useful for larger scale automated deployments.